kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

 ::::

 ## Expose metrics from applications

 In addition to exposing metrics from the data plane proxies, you might want to expose metrics from applications running next to the proxies.
+You can do this in 2 different ways:

+* directly from the applications,
+* through Kuma sidecar.

+### Expose metrics directly from the applications

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"
 Use standard `prometheus.io` annotations on `Pod` or `Service`: